 Section 1: Framing Predictive Analytics for Content Strategy

 Predictive analytics turns historical content signals into actionable forecasts that guide which topics to publish, when to publish, and how to allocate resources.
-For content teams this means taking inputs—past performance, topic signals, seasonality, and audience intent—and producing forecasted outcomes like traffic, engagement, and conversion potential.
-Successful implementation requires realistic expectations about data quality, model simplicity, and vulnerability to external shocks.
+For content teams, this means using inputs—past performance, topic signals, seasonality, and audience intent—to create forecasted outcomes.
+These outcomes include traffic, engagement, and conversion potential.
+Successful implementation requires clear expectations about data quality, model simplicity, and sensitivity to external shocks.

 - Outputs: Forecasted traffic ranges, expected engagement, conversion probability per topic, and recommended publish windows.